tsuki-lang/tsuki/docs/macros.md

 AtomSet
 Type
 ```
 While we're on the topic of functions, let's talk _calls_.
-Note that I have omitted nullary, unary, and binary operators.
-This is because they all desugar to calls, and by the time we arrive to macro evaluation, they are no longer part of the AST.
-Instead we substitute them with calls:
+For API simplicity, untyped operators desugar to three different node kinds: `Nullary`, `Unary`, and `Binary`.
 ```
 # these are macro-exclusive, untyped, generalized versions of operators.
 # their extra is an atom specifying what operator the node refers to